Devenet/MoodPicker/README.md

 #### Other path URL

 If the webapp is not stored in the `moods` folder on your root web server folder, you have to do one more step.
-Let's assume you have installed MoodPicker in `apps/mymood` and you also browse it under `http://mywebsite.tld/apps/mymood`:

-* Edit the `.htaccess` file and update the two following lines:
+Let's assume you have installed MoodPicker in `apps/mymood` and you also browse it under `http://mywebsite.tld/apps/mymood`; just edit the `.htaccess` file and update the two following lines:
 ```
 # Replace /moods/ with your path in the 2 following lines
 RewriteBase /apps/mymood/